bbauska/UofM-AdvStyling/readme.md

 ## CSS definitions of relative and absolute

-Someone provided me with a link that helped them better understand the meaning of \"relative\" and \"absolute\" as they relate to CSS.
+Someone provided me with a link that helped them better understand the meaning of &quot;relative&quot; and &quot;absolute&quot; as they relate to CSS.
 Here is the link:

 <https://www.w3.org/TR/css3-values/#length-value>.